Golf Bag Cake Tutorial | Enrol on CakeFlix for Learning Cake Decorating and Baking Tutorial

 In this lesson Paul discusses the cost to and time to make the cake and tips about pricing and merchandising.

-Join Paul as he makes a monster of a cake in the form of a Golf Club Bag!
+Join Paul as he makes a monster of a cake in this golf bag cake tutorial.
 This is a great cake to practice all of your skills and what an impressive cake it is.
 Ideal for any avid golfer and also brilliant for birthdays, retirements and special occasions, this cake take takes approximately two days to complete and is for advance level cake decorators.

 We would love to see your take on the Golf Bag Cake – please share your photos with us on our Facebook Page!